I know the scripts you play in your head when insecurity sets in… because I play them too.

 - Make a master list of tasks the client needs to perform prior to the start of the project.

-Lead with confidence, even if you don’t feel it.
+Lead with confidence, even if you don’t feel it

 This is the irony of imposter syndrome – you don’t have the confidence, or you wouldn’t feel like an imposter, so how can you lead with it?
 But to get to the other side, you need to push through this false fear.
-While you may not feel confident in the moment, you can exude confidence indirectly through the rest of your brand experience.
+While you may not feel confident in the moment, you can exude confidence indirectly with the rest of your brand experience.
 Let your positioning, branding and marketing do the talking for you.

 - When you are just starting out (or creating a new offering), offer short free consultations so you can practice talking about what you do.